November 1, 2019

 Your next step, is to try and identify the customers, that fit into this business model.

-If you need some more or different input on choosing a drones as a service market, I can recommend this article on choosing a niche for your start-up, or this one specifically for Commercial Drone businesses.
+If you need some more or different input on establishing your drones as a service market, I can recommend this article on choosing a niche for your start-up, or this one specifically for Commercial Drone businesses.

 Look at Customer segments, Channels, and Relationships and scribble down all the ideas, that come to mind.
 A good tip is using post-it notes for this, as they are easy to crumble up and hurl at the wall, without ruining the main product.